grantsc23/cic_practical_assessment/README.md

 };
 ```

-Display all fields in the data array, and an extra field that show if a warning flagged or not.
-This field should be called 'Acceptable Millage' and contain a green tick if it is lower than the Average Mileage its suppose to be or a Red Cross if its exceeding the average mileage.
+The calulation needs to take into account the average mileage from New Vehicle delivery to service date.

-***IMPORTANT:*** in order to acheive this you need to calculate the daily recommend mileage, multiplied by how long the customer had the car till the service date, then compare that to the recorded mileage.
+Display all fields in the data array, and an extra field to show if the customer is with in the required mileage or not.
+This field should be called 'Acceptable Mileage'and contains a green tick if it is lower than the ***average daily mileage***, or a Red Cross if it exceeds the ***average daily mileage***.